patrickbucher/learning-rust/diary.md

 I finished the soccer table implementation today.
 I struggled with `Ord` and `PartialOrd`, and therefore needed to resort to `sort_by` with an explicit call to my custom `cmp` implementation.
 I need to do some research on this topic.
+(I figured out how to get it to work in the mean time, but I still don't unterstand the two concepts of partial and full order.)

 # Day 54 (2024-05-17)